Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Transit Light-curve Fitting

 \section{Transit Light-curve Fitting}

-For a precise and consistent transit-timing analysis, and to determine the individual mid-transit times ($T_{m}$) as well as to refine the stellar and planetary parameters of the WASP-12 system, we modeled all 391 available transit light curves using the \texttt{Transit Analysis Package (TAP}; \citealt{2012AdAst2012E..30G}).
+To perform a precise and homogeneous transit-timing analysis, and to determine the individual mid-transit times ($T_{\mathrm{m}}$) while refining the stellar and planetary parameters of the WASP-12 system, we modeled all 391 transit light curves using \texttt{juliet} \citep{2019MNRAS.490.2262E}.
+The transit light curves were modeled simultaneously with a Gaussian Process (GP) noise model.
+To do this, we adopted a simple, approximate Matérn kernel, implemented using the \texttt{celerite} formalism.
+The covariance between the $i$-th and $j$-th data points is described by

-TAP employs the analytic transit model of \citet{2002ApJ...580L.171M} and performs parameter estimation through a Markov Chain Monte Carlo (MCMC) framework, enabling robust determination of orbital and transit parameters.
-Apart from our newly acquired transits, the archival LCs were either collected directly from the respective publications or obtained by contacting the authors.
+where $k(\tau_{i,j})$ represents the $(i,j)$ element of the covariance matrix $\Sigma$, and $\tau_{i,j} = |t_i - t_j|$ is the temporal separation between the GP regressors $t_i$ and $t_j$, which in this work correspond to the observation times.
+The term $\sigma_i$ denotes the measurement uncertainty of the $i$-th data point, $\sigma_{GP}$ sets the GP amplitude (in ppm), and $\sigma_w$ (in ppm) represents an additional, unknown white-noise \textit{jitter} component.
+The symbol $\delta_{i,j}$ denotes the Kronecker delta, which is equal to unity when $i=j$ and zero otherwise.
+The function $\tilde{M}(\tau_{i,j}, \rho)$ is given by

+which corresponds to the approximate Matérn component of the kernel and is characterised by a correlation length-scale $\rho$.
+This approach is particularly advantageous as it accounts for correlated (non-white) noise present during transit, thereby yielding more realistic uncertainties on the inferred planetary parameters.
+Within \texttt{juliet}, we simultaneously fitted the transit parameters and the GP hyperparameters, adopting appropriate priors and providing the relevant GP regressors.
+To correct for atmospheric transparency variations, we normalized the light curves by fitting a linear function to the out-of-transit (OOT) data during the fitting stage and including this OOT model simultaneously with the transit model.
+This approach avoids artificially removing degrees of freedom from the light-curve data and underestimating the uncertainties of the final parameters.

+In addition to our newly obtained transit observations and the TESS, ETD, and ExoClock light curves, we used archival light curves obtained either from the published literature or through private communication with the respective authors.

-To ensure the homogeneity and reliability of the dataset, we applied the following selection criteria before incorporating any unpublished ground-based light curves, as well as published light curves from papers, ETD, and ExoClock, into our analysis: \begin{enumerate} \item Only complete and high-quality transit light curves (LCs) were included. \item Light curves with timing uncertainties greater than 5 minutes were excluded. \end{enumerate} Each of the WASP-12b transit light curves was then individually loaded into TAP to determine its mid-transit time.
+To ensure the homogeneity and reliability of the dataset, we applied the following selection criteria before incorporating any unpublished ground-based light curves, as well as published light curves from the literature, ETD, and ExoClock, into our analysis: \begin{enumerate} \item Only complete and high-quality transit light curves were included. \item Light curves with timing uncertainties greater than 5 minutes were excluded. \end{enumerate}